alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 - `--accelerator-config`: Specifies the accelerator configuration to use between `ethos-u55-256`, `ethos-u55-128`, `ethos-u55-64`, `ethos-u55-32`, `ethos-u65-256`, and `ethos-u65-512`.
 - `--optimise`: Sets the optimisation strategy to Performance or Size.
-The Size strategy results in a model minimising the SRAM usage whereas the Performance strategy optimises the neural network for maximal perforamance.
+The Size strategy results in a model minimising the SRAM usage whereas the Performance strategy optimises the neural network for maximal performance.
   Note that if using the Performance strategy, you can also pass the `--arena-cache-size` option to Vela.
 - `--config`: Specifies the path to the Vela configuration file.
 The format of the file is a Python ConfigParser `.ini` file.
 An example can be found in the `dependencies` folder [default_vela.ini](../../scripts/vela/default_vela.ini).